szymonlopaciuk/szymonlopaciuk.github.io/_posts/2021-03-26-apple-adb-protocol.md

 # Setup

-The bus initialised by performing a reset signal: the host pulls the bus low for the period of 3 milliseconds or more (a summary of all the timings can be found towards the end of this post).
+The bus is initialised by performing a reset signal: the host pulls the bus low for the period of 3 milliseconds or more (a summary of all the timings can be found towards the end of this post).

 ![ADB Reset Signal](/assets/adb-reset.svg)
 *The reset signal.*